 Add the onion, sweet/bell peppers, garlic, oregano, salt and pepper and fry for 5 minutes.

 The tofu should be brown and a little crispy at the edges and the peppers should still have a little crunch.

 Place a dry frying pan over high heat.
 Warm each tortilla for about 20–30 seconds on each side.

 Spoon the ingredients over the tortillas and serve with Pico de Gallo.

 When these fresh, simple ingredients are combined together, they produce a wonderful salsa bursting with flavour.
 Like other Mexican salsas, there are many variations, such as adding lime juice and fresh chillies.

 1 medium bunch of coriander/cilantro

 ¼ teaspoon sea salt

 MAKES A BOWLFUL

-This recipe is from Real Mexican Food by Felipe Fuentes & Ben Fordham of Benito's Hat Mexican Kitchen, available here.
+For more Mexican inspired recipes, check out Real Mexican Food by Felipe Fuentes & Ben Fordham of Benito's Hat Mexican Kitchen.